LabKey/gradlePlugin/README.md

 *Released*: TBD
 (Earliest compatible LabKey version: 21.1)
 * Add build.gradle file to module created with `createModule` task.
+* Fix relative path input for `createModule` so it is relative to the current directory not the gradle Daemon

 ### version 1.22.0
 *Released*: 7 December 2020